Coat of arms of Toronto: Toronto

-The former City of Toronto had a coat of arms prior to amalgamation in 1998.
+The former City of Toronto had a coat of arms prior to amalgamation in 1998, designed by William Lyon Mackenzie.
 The shield consisted of four quarters separated by a white cross charged with a red maple leaf.
 The first quarter was red and charged with three golden lions as an allusion to the coat of arms of England, the second quarter was blue with a white stylized rose to allude to York, the third quarter was blue with a white cog wheel for industry, and the fourth quarter displayed a steam boat in gold on red to represent the importance of the lake and waterways in and around the city.
 The crest was a beaver atop a gold mural crown; the mural crown represents Fort York.
 The supporters were a First Nations warrior (likely representing the local Mississaugas) with a bow (on the viewer's left), and the personification of Britannia with trident and shield painted with the Union Jack (on the viewer's right).
 The motto was "Industry, Intelligence, Integrity".

 In an earlier version of the arms, a beaver was shown in place of the white rose, and a sheaf of wheat instead of the cog wheel.
 In addition, the First Nations supporter in the earlier coat of arms was a Chief holding an axe, and both supporters were facing directly across to one another.

 The heraldic badge of HMCS Toronto features the crest of the former City of Toronto.